zhangtreefish/FoodsTherapy/README.md

 6. Further follow the direction of the vagrant VM and open the browser at address: localhost:5000

 Features of My Application
+1. A user will authenticate the app usage by fetching a pin from the imgur site after running finalProject.py.
+The user will end up with an album titled 'therapeutic menus' at the site.

-1. A logged-in user can create, edit, and delete restaurants, menus offered by his or her own restaurant, and a list of health conditions that are associated with recommended menus.
+2. A logged-in user can create, edit, and delete restaurants, menus offered by his or her own restaurant, and a list of health conditions that are associated with recommended menus.
-2. A non-registered user can look through all tabs (the restaurants,menu and conditions tabs) without logging in.
+3. A non-registered user can look through all tabs (the restaurants,menu and conditions tabs) without logging in.
 The user can find menus offered by a partiuclar restaurant, menus recommended for certain health conditions, and a list of all the menus created by all users.
-3. All users can also visit the restaurant serving a menu recommended for certain condition.
+4. All users can also visit the restaurant serving a menu recommended for certain condition.

 Endpoints of My Application, APPLICATION_NAME = "Therapeutic Foods"